Man with 2 children allegedly pulls knife on Cambridge jogger for not social distancing

 CAMBRIDGE, MASS.
-(WHDH) - A jogger told police that a man walking with two young children pulled a knife on him last week while claiming he was not practicing safe social distancing.
+(WHDH) - A jogger told police that a man walking with two young children pulled a knife on him last week in Cambridge while claiming he was not practicing safe social distancing.

 He told them he was planning to go into the street to make room for social distancing but before that could happen, the runner said the man pulled a knife out and told him to “get the ‘expletive’ on the other side of the street.”